marcomgbr/maven-csharp/readme.md

 ## Effective Solutions: Maven and Alternatives
 In the Java ecosystem, Maven stands out by facilitating binary compartmentalization and reuse.
 Inspired by this approach, I sought a similar solution for version control in C#, which can also be adapted for other languages and IDEs.

-# Getting Started with Maven to C#
+# Getting Started with Maven for C#
 Keeping this example as simple as possible, inheritance of POM files was not used.
 ## A Project without Dependencies - PrimaryDLL
 1. Install and configure Maven on your computer.